As clashes between armed groups and leftist protesters turn deadly, police face complaints of tolerating vigilantes

 While racial justice protests typically condemn police behavior and include calls for defunding police departments, militia-style groups are predominantly pro-police and often rally behind slogans such as “Blue Lives Matter” and “Back the Badge.”
 In Portland and other places, law enforcement has been accused of treating far-right groups more leniently than leftist protesters.

-“The vigilantes will come out and their rally will be ‘Back the Blue,’ ” said Alexander Reid Ross, a doctoral fellow at the Center for Analysis of the Radical Right, a London-based group.
+“The vigilantes will come out, and their rally will be ‘Back the Blue,’ ” said Alexander Reid Ross, a doctoral fellow at the Center for Analysis of the Radical Right, a London-based group.

 Ross has compiled a database of 497 public appearances of militias and far-right groups in about 300 U.S. counties since May, including 56 that he says suggest collaboration with police.